 4. You Can Do Laundry Yourself During the Trip

 A tip is, if you go on the same 15-day Japanese trip, you should only clothes for 5 days.
-Then taking advantages of auto laundry service.
-No one will care if you wear a T-shirt or jean again.
+Then taking advantage of auto laundry service.
+No one will care if you wear a T-shirt or jeans again.

 5. Don’t Shopping too Much While You Experience the Journey

-In summary for this suitcase travel tips, if there is no pain, there is no lesson.
-And the pain of this trip really gave us an expensive lesson, a truly one, literally and figuratively.
+In summary for this suitcase travel tip, if there is no pain, there is no lesson.
+And the pain of this trip really gave us an expensive lesson, a true one, literally and figuratively.
 Hope that you guys could learn something from our lessons to prepare for your next trip to Japan.
 Similarly, hope that we can also remember our lessons.
 But I really doubt myself!

 Anyway, don’t forget to thank us for our innocence and stupidity.
 Thanks to that, the trip was full of emotions!